Skip to Content

 How added weight affects driver and crash-partner death rates per million registered vehicle years.Graphic: IIHS

-For people outside cars, of course, increasingly vehicle weights do have an impact, though counterintuitively, that's mostly because high curb weights are heavily correlated with increases in height, aggressive front-end design, and other design features that bring the hood of a vehicle directly in line with a pedestrian's head or a cyclist's vital internal organs.
-When cars are designed with less-blunt front ends on chassis positioned lower to the ground — two design features that are often associated with lighter vehicles – they direct the force of an impact to legs, where a road user's injuries are more likely to be survivable.
+For people outside cars, of course, increasingly vehicle weights do have an impact, though counterintuitively, that's mostly because high curb weights are heavily correlated with increases in height, aggressive front-end design, and other design features that bring the hood of a vehicle directly in line with a pedestrian's head or a cyclist's vital organs.
+When cars are designed with less-blunt front ends on a chassis positioned lower to the ground — two design features that are often associated with lighter vehicles – they direct the force of an impact to legs, where a road user's injuries are more likely to be survivable.

 Placing drivers higher off the ground also affects their perception of their own speed, making them more likely to hit fatal velocities when they strike walkers; heavier cars, meanwhile, also need thicker "A pillars," which increases the size of blind spots, particularly when drivers turn.

 “It’s kind of an unexpected finding, but what we consistently find is that vehicle weight doesn't predict poor crash outcomes for pedestrians and bicyclists, largely because the weight discrepancy is so large already," added Monfort.
-"If you're struck by a 3,000-pound vehicle or a 5,000-pound vehicle, you're still outweighed. ...
+"Whether you're struck by a 3,000-pound vehicle or a 5,000-pound vehicle, you're still so outweighed. ...
 So vehicle weight is not really what matters.
 What does matter are [factors like] the front end shape of the vehicles and size."

 Monfort stressed that virtually all automakers are already making safety upgrades voluntarily – even if the ones that would specifically benefit vulnerable road users aren't always on the list.